cfoust/byt/README.md

 - [X] Create the editor's buffer
   - [X] Implement a piece table
   - [X] Allow for undos and redos that properly restore the state of the piece table
-  - [ ] Record timestamps for every edit to allow for exploring the file over time
+  - [X] Record timestamps for every edit
-- [ ] Set up the rudiments of the editor itself.
-Should have no knowledge of rendering, just implements functionality over buffers.
-- [ ] Include Lua for editor extensibility.
+  - [ ] Allow for exploring edits over time
-- [ ] Establish a system of interpreting key presses.
+- [X] Establish a system of interpreting key presses.
 Want this to be as robust as possible, allowing for an arbitrary number of modes and keybindings.
   Default to basic vim-esque bindings.
+- [ ] Create a View struct for the purpose of abstracting over rendering and keybinding intepretation
 - [ ] Build the basic terminal renderer.
 In the future, we could render to a standalone window of some sort.
+- [ ] Implement `vym`, byt's vim emulation mode.
+Most movement and insertion bindings will be supported out of the box.
+- [ ] Include Lua for editor extensibility.
 - [ ] As the user works with byt, optionally collect usage information that can suggest more efficient keybindings.